Vanderson7593/spring-boot-human-resources-management/README.md

-# This is a human resources project made with java and spring boot
+# This is a human resources project made with java and spring boot frammework

 ## Project made with intuit to learn java spring boot frammework

 ## Running the java app

 mvn spring-boot:run

-npx react-native run-android

 ## Contributing